milesmcc/ArmorLib/docs/cli/GETTING_STARTED.md

-# Getting started with ArmorLib
+# Using ArmorLib on the command line
-You've installed ArmorLib either as a command-line utility or a library.
+You've installed ArmorLib either as a command-line utility.
 Great!
 Now what?
-This page will explain how you can use ArmorLib as a command-line tool or in your own Rust programs.
+This page will explain how you can use ArmorLib as a command-line tool.

-## Using ArmorLib on the command line
 Before you can use ArmorLib on the command line, you'll need to make sure that your shell can find the ArmorLib executable.
 Usually, `cargo` will do this for you.
 If it doesn't, see [this](https://doc.rust-lang.org/book/second-edition/ch14-04-installing-binaries.html) Rust guide.

 ### Documentation on the command line